Over 35 years ago, Catharine Niven envisioned a small vineyard in front of her Edna Valley home that would deliver high quality wines.

 Jack and Catharine Niven came to San Luis Obispo in the early 1970s with the vision to plant a vineyard in what was then a valley of dairy farms and dry farmed garbanzo beans.
 After working with the top viticulture professors from UC Davis and Fresno State, Jack determined the perfect location and planted the Paragon Vineyard in 1973.
 Home to the oldest continually producing vines in the region, the Niven family has owned and farmed this vineyard for more than 40 years.
 Jack later went on to petition to establish Edna Valley as an official American Viticultural Area (AVA) in 1982.

-The second and third generations of the Niven family have since continued his legacy.
-Today their portfolio focuses on exploring the endless potential and diversity in their historic Paragon Vineyard.
+Today, the Baileyana portfolio focuses on exploring the endless potential and diversity in our historic Paragon Vineyard.

-The Historic Independence Schoolhouse, built as a one-room schoolhouse in 1909 for the local farming community, has since been updated and now houses the tasting room where Baileyana is poured along with its sister wineries from the Niven Family.
+The Historic Independence Schoolhouse, built as a one-room schoolhouse in 1909 for the local farming community, has since been updated and now houses the tasting room where Baileyana is poured along with its sister wineries.

 The Niven Family pioneered the Edna Valley with the planting of their historic Paragon Vineyard back in 1973.